jpineroberbel/Desarrollo-Web-en-Entornos-Cliente/Unit 1 - Introduction to web programming/README.md

+# Unit 1.
+Introduction to web programming

+In this unit we'll start to work with JavaScript.

+##

 1. Features of web browsers..
 2. Web Programming languages and technologies on client-side: HTML, CSS, JavaScript, Applets, AJAX, FLASH
 3. Introduction to JavaScript